fobbyal/antd-jest-issue/README.md

-# Minimal repo to produce antd jest testing issue
+# Minimal repo to produce and fix antd jest testing issue

 running `yarn test` will return the following issue